Aditi7Singh/AI-Hiring-Assistant/README.md

 ## 🤝 Contributing

-This project was developed as part of an AI/ML internship assignment.
-For questions or suggestions, please contact the development team.
+This project was developed by Aditi Singh.

 ## 📄 License